D4ario0/cloudflare-toys/docs/drizzle-kv-cache.md

 ## Invalidation and consistency

 Tag invalidation deletes tag keys directly.
 Table invalidation and Drizzle's automatic invalidation are unsupported.
+Drizzle uses the same `onMutate({ tables })` callback for automatic mutation notifications and explicit `db.$cache.invalidate({ tables })` calls, so the adapter cannot distinguish them.
+Table-only callbacks are therefore documented no-ops; throwing would make every ordinary insert, update, and delete fail while the cache is configured.
+Use explicit tags for invalidation.

 The adapter does not maintain a reverse index because KV has no atomic read-modify-write primitive; concurrent writers could lose dependencies, while index growth and expiration would add further correctness problems.

 Workers KV is eventually consistent.
 Writes and deletions can take 60 seconds or more to become visible in other locations, and negative reads are cached.
 Explicit invalidation therefore does not provide globally immediate read-after-delete consistency.
 Use this adapter only when bounded stale reads are acceptable.

 ## Failures

 Cache reads, writes, serialization failures, and malformed stored values fail open so the database remains the source of truth.
 They call `onError(error, operation)` when configured, otherwise they are logged with `console.error`.
-Explicit invalidation failures reject because continuing can leave known-stale data cached.
+The observer may be synchronous or asynchronous; its failures are ignored to preserve fail-open behavior.
+Explicit tag invalidation failures reject because continuing can leave known-stale data cached.
 Unsupported configuration also rejects.

 Only JSON-compatible query results round-trip faithfully.
 Dates, binary values, class instances, `bigint`, and other non-JSON values require conversion by the query/driver before caching.